Deployment: Containers, TLS, and safe releases

 Stario’s HTTP stack serves plain HTTP/1.1 on the listen socket you configure.
 It does not terminate TLS for you: no automatic HTTPS, no certificates inside the framework.
 TLS termination means decrypting HTTPS from browsers at the edge and speaking plain HTTP to Stario on a trusted path.
 That usually belongs at the edge (Caddy, nginx, a cloud load balancer) or on a sidecar.

 Put another way: run Stario behind something that speaks HTTPS to clients and forwards HTTP to your process (or connect over a Unix socket on the same host).
-That edge also gives you stable Host headers, HTTP/2 or HTTP/3 toward the browser while the upstream to Stario stays HTTP/1.1, which the server implements.
+That edge also gives you stable Host headers, HTTP/2 or HTTP/3 toward the browser while the upstream to Stario stays HTTP/1.1.

 3. Minimal Docker image

 The shape is: install your app and dependencies, expose the port you bind, and CMD invokes stario serve.
-Bind 0.0.0.0 inside the container so traffic from the bridge network reaches the process (the CLI default 127.0.0.1 only accepts local connections).
+Set STARIO_HOST=0.0.0.0 inside the container so traffic from the bridge network reaches the process (the default 127.0.0.1 only accepts local connections).

 4. Caddy in front (TLS + reverse proxy)